dinodik/raycasting3D/README.md

+# 3D Renderer

-Using ray_cast_2D to render a 3D scene.
+Using my 2D raycaster to render a simple 3D scene, with results much like Wolfenstein 3D.